-The gig economy is what is providing some people with their full-time incomes and for others with a way to supplement their regular take-home pay.
+The gig economy is what is providing some people with their full-time incomes.
+And for others, with a way to supplement their regular take-home pay.
 Here is an interesting study from The Hustle about the entrepreneurial pursuits of people working a second job.

 What are some of the gigs that people are pursuing?

-Here are just a few of the hundreds of jobs that people are working at as a side hustle:
+Here are just a few of the hundreds of jobs that people are working at, as a side hustle:

 How do you find a side hustle?

-You are looking for an exchange of goods or services usually without a middle person.
+First, keep in mind that you are looking for an exchange of goods or services.
+Albeit, usually without a middle person.
 Some of the best ways to locate a business or employment opportunity are through traditional avenues and networking.
 Almost all contacts rely on technology.

 - Word of mouth

-Community-based social-networking websites such as Nextdoor
+- Community-based social-networking websites such as Nextdoor

-Niche websites specific to your line of work.
+- Niche websites specific to your line of work.
 For example, Rover.com for pet sitting and dog walking

-Apps or websites specific to the type of shared economy: TaskRabbit, Turo, Uber, Lyft, VRBO, Airbnb
+- Apps or websites specific to the type of shared economy: TaskRabbit, Turo, Uber, Lyft, VRBO, Airbnb

-Fee-paid services which link freelancers with jobs, such as Upwork, which charges a fee based on the dollar amount of earnings.
+- Fee-paid services which link freelancers with jobs, such as Upwork, which charges a fee based on the dollar amount of earnings.

-For more in-depth information and additional platforms to explore, visit SideHusl.
+- In addition, for more in-depth information and additional platforms to explore, visit SideHusl.

-In future articles we will discuss how participating in a shared economy network can impact your risk as both a provider and a user of goods or services.
+In future articles we will discuss how participating in a shared economy network can impact your risk.
+Subsequently, we will address what this means from the perspective of both a provider and a user of goods or services.